 The third campus is the Greenlands site on the river Thames in Buckinghamshire some 10 miles from Reading.
 This site houses the Henley Business School.

 Reading University also owns over 2000 acres of farmland near Reading which is used to support various research centres.

 Travel around the campus and town is facilitated by a regular bus service and by a night bus service operating into Reading town centre from campus stops.

 University of Reading is ranked between 201-250 in the Times Higher Education rankings.
-Reading is ranked between 201-300 in the Shanghai Jaio Tong rankings.
-Reading is not a member of the Russell group of universities
+Reading is ranked between 301-400th in the Shanghai Jaio Tong rankings.
+Reading is not a member of the Russell Group of universities

-Latest figures report 3994 international students at Reading, coming from 141 different countries representing approximately 23% of all students.
+Latest figures report around 3,990 international students at Reading, coming from more than 150 different countries, representing approximately 23% of all students.

-Recent figures indicate a total student population of 17040, of which 9326 are undergraduates and 7714 are postgraduates.
+Recent figures indicate a total student population of over 17,500.

 Reading University owns four museums including the Ure Museum of Greek Archeology and the Cole Museum of Zoology as well as a botanical garden.
 In addition to an auditorium, online radio station and TV station, the university boasts a philharmonic orchestra, jazz ensemble, wind band and ukulele band.
 On campus there is a dedicated student job centre as well as shops, cafes and bars.
 Sportsmen and women are catered for with a fitness centre, sports hall and squash courts.
 The University owns a boathouse and is well known for its rowing teams.
 Over 100 clubs and societies, including 50 sports clubs, are operated by the Student Union.
 Outside of campus, Reading has a busy waterfront scene with a cinema, clubs and restaurants and London is easily accessed both day and night.